AnotherDevBoy/log-monitoring/discovery/README.md

 "10.0.0.5","-","apache",1549573860,"POST /report HTTP/1.0",500,1307
 ```

-This has an implication in both, the **statistics and the alerting accuracy**, since there isn't a deterministic way to know when all the events for a particular second (UNIX timestamps) will be processed.
+This has an implication in both the **statistics and the alerting accuracy**, since there isn't a deterministic way to know when all the events for a particular second (UNIX timestamps) will be processed.

 There are a few paths we could take:
-* **Ignore out of order events**.
-This is the simplest solution but it has the potential of missing alerts that should be fired when the total traffic is very close to the threshold.
+* **Ignore out-of-order events**.
+This is the simplest solution, but it has the potential of missing alerts that should be fired when the total traffic is very close to the threshold.
 * **Delay the reporting of statistics/alerts by a *well defined* number of seconds**.
 This will reduce the risk of missing alerts that are close to the threshold at the cost of delaying the alert firing, which has an impact on the ability to respond to the alert quickly.

 In order to facilidate the decision, I have assumed that the `csv` file contains a fair representation of what the real-life events will be like for this application and wrote a few scripts to understand the impact of either of the options highlighted above.